Overview

 Rostered Days Off

-If Work on an RDO occurs, a work shift is also entered.
+If Work on an RDO occurs, the RDO shift remains in the Schedule, but a work shift is also entered in the relevant Job colour.

 This ensures it is clear when an employee is on an RDO and when Work on an RDO has occurred.